Provable Benefit of Curriculum in Transformer Tree-Reasoning Post-Training

 \textbf{Step 4 (Comparing the two strategies).} Combining the above displays yields

 i.e., an exponential-to-polynomial improvement as a function of $K$, as claimed.
-This recovers the abstract form of Theorem.~\ref{thm:curriculum-bottleneck} with the concrete instantiation of the per–stage computational complexity provided by \citet{foster2025goodfoundationnecessaryefficient}. \end{proof}
+This recovers the abstract form of Cor.~\ref{cor:curriculum-bottleneck} with the concrete instantiation of the per–stage computational complexity provided by \citet{foster2025goodfoundationnecessaryefficient}. \end{proof}

-\begin{rmk}[Exponential--Polynomial Gaps Under Relaxed Conditions] The exponential-to-polynomial separation in Theorem~\ref{thm:curriculum-spanner} remains valid under relaxed coverage conditions, analogous to the discussion after Theorem~\ref{thm:curriculum-bottleneck}.
+\begin{rmk}[Exponential--Polynomial Gaps Under Relaxed Conditions] The exponential-to-polynomial separation in Thm.~\ref{thm:curriculum-spanner} remains valid under relaxed coverage conditions, analogous to the discussion after Cor.~\ref{cor:curriculum-bottleneck}.
 Specifically, suppose that: (i) for some $k\in[K]$, the per-step coverage is only polynomial rather than constant, i.e.,

 so that the per-task computational complexity grows as $\tilde{O}((C^{\star})^{p_k}\cdot \Gamma(\epsilon,\delta))$; (ii) the direct coverage factor accumulates less than $(C^{\star})^K$, relaxing to

 Then, under Spanner Sampling, the curriculum complexity satisfies